about family linkRegional Early Intervention Collaborative

 Family Link, Regional Early Intervention Collaborative (REIC) is one of four independent, non-profit organizations established in 1993 by the New Jersey lead agency, the Department of Health (DOH) to provide local-level leadership in the planning and coordinaton of the New Jersey Early Intervention System (NJEIS).

 The REIC’s help facilitate access and availability of effective early intervention services through outreach and collaboration.
 They are responsible for the regional System Point of Entry (SPOE) for referrals to the New Jersey Early Intervention System (NJEIS).
 The REICs assist the lead agency (DOH) with data collection, child find/public awareness, family support and personnel development.

 The REICs are committed to providing a family-centered, family-driven, community and culturally-sensitive system of early intervention services and supports.

 HOW WE HELP

-Family Link aims to ensure that families of children ages birth through three with special needs will have the skills to reach their fullest potential and will be valued in their communities.
-Our objective is to enhance the knowledge and capabilities of families so that they have choices and the power to choose.
+Here at FLREIC our goal is to ensure that families of eligible children ages birth to three have the opportunity to reach their fullest potential.
+Our objective is to provide support and information to enhance the knowledge and capabilities of all those wanting to make a difference in a child’s life.

-To achieve that mission we plan, implement and evaluate early intervention systems in our region that are family centered, community based and culturally sensitive.
-Family Link reviews funding applications from service providers, provides training and technical assistance to providers and families, coordinates a system of transition planning for children leaving the early intervention system, provides informal dispute resolution, evaluates providers for quality and compliance, assures the timely availability of services and supports compliance with legal timelines for service delivery.
+To achieve that mission we plan, implement and assist early intervention systems in our region that are family centered, community-based and culturally sensitive.
+FLREIC provides training and technical assistance to families, early intervention providers and community stakeholders, coordinates a system of transition planning for children leaving the early intervention system, provides informal dispute resolution, and works to assure the timely availability of services and supports.